jens-chorus/camt-generator/README.md

 # CAMT.054 XML Generator

 This PHP script generates a CAMT.054 XML file based on input data from a `pain.008` file and uses configuration settings from a `config.yml` file.
 The generated XML file follows the ISO 20022 standard for financial messaging.

+**Disclaimer**: This script is intended for testing and demonstration purposes only.
+No support is provided for production use, and it should not be used in live financial systems.

 ## Getting Started